marcnuri-work/jkubeio-team-issues-10/K8S-HELM-LINT.md

 ### Documentation

-The documentation exposes for each of the Maven, Gradle, Kubernetes, and OpenShift plugins reflects the new lint goal/task.
+The documentation exposes for each of the Maven, Gradle, Kubernetes, and OpenShift plugins the new lint goal/task.

 It includes a section with the linting options that can be provided in the `HelmConfig` argument and properties.